 How I found a job in a new city in less than a month

 Update your LinkedIn account.
 It saddens me to see so many people under utilizing LinkedIn.
-I would even say on your profile that you are actively looking for a new position.
+You could even say on your profile that you are actively looking for a new position.
 And if you are moving to a new city update your account to show that you are in that city.
-I would list all the positions that don't fit on your resume.
+I would list all the positions that don't fit on your resume on LinkedIn.
 When I reach out to a company, I like to include my LinkedIn link in the emails.
 I actually would not have my job today without listing that I was looking for a job on Linkedin.

 Find a Recruiter.
 Okay, I honestly wouldn't have gotten my job without my recruiter.
 I'm not sure if I should mention her name, but I'll just say that she really came through!
 I would search all the staffing companies and recruiting companies in your city.
 Chicago has a massive amount of recruiters, here's a list of recruiting companies in Chicago.